docusign/docusign-esign-csharp-client/README.md

 ### .NET Standard v2 and .NET Core:

-- CSharp v4.5.0
+- Microsoft.CSharp v4.5.0
-- IdentityModel.Protocols v5.2.2
+- Microsoft.IdentityModel.Protocols v5.2.2
-- Json 11.0.2
+- Newtonsoft.Json 11.0.2
-- BouncyCastle v1.8.2
+- Portable.BouncyCastle v1.8.2
 - RestSharp v106.3.1
-- ComponentModel.Annotations v4.5.0
+- System.ComponentModel.Annotations v4.5.0
-- IdentityModel.tokens.Jwt v5.2.2
+- System.IdentityModel.Tokens.Jwt v5.2.2

 ### .NET Framework, version 4.5:

 - BouncyCastle v1.8.1
-- Identity.Model.Logging v1.1.4
+- Microsoft.Identity.Model.Logging v1.1.4
-- IdentityModel.Tokens v5.1.14.
+- Microsoft.IdentityModel.Tokens v5.1.14
-- Json v10.0.0.1
+- Newtonsoft.Json v10.0.0.1
 - RestSharpSigned v105.2.3
-- IdentityModel.Tokens.Jwt v5.1.4
+- System.IdentityModel.Tokens.Jwt v5.1.4

 ## Code Examples

 ### Launchers

 DocuSign provides a sample application referred to as a [Launcher](https://github.com/docusign/eg-03-csharp-auth-code-grant-core).
 The Launcher contains a set of 14 common use cases and associated source files.
-These examples use DocuSign&#39;s [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant) flow.
+These examples use DocuSign's [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant) flow.

 ### Proof-of-concept applications

 If your goal is to create a proof-of-concept application, DocuSign provides a set of [Quick Start](https://developers.docusign.com/esign-rest-api/code-examples/quickstart-overview) examples.
-The Quick Startexamples are meant to be used with DocuSign&#39;s [OAuth Token Generator](https://developers.docusign.com/oauth-token-generator), which will allow you to generate tokens for the Demo/Sandbox environment only.
+The Quick Startexamples are meant to be used with DocuSign's [OAuth Token Generator](https://developers.docusign.com/oauth-token-generator), which will allow you to generate tokens for the Demo/Sandbox environment only.
 These tokens last for eight hours and will enable you to build your proof-of-concept application without the need to fully implement an OAuth solution.

 ## OAuth Implementations